WFCD/navis/README.md

 # Cephalon Navis

 Cephalon Navis is an Android app inspired by [Warframe Hub](https://hub.warframestat.us/).
-At the moment not all information is currently showed by the app, if you do have some info that you want to see let me know.
+Navis for short uses the [WarframeStat.us API](https://docs.warframestat.us/) to display as much useful and necessary information to help you as you travel the solar system without leaving your game.

+### Features:
+- Display game news including updates
+- Supports displaying multiple events
+- information on acolytes
+- Cetus and Earth Day/Night cycle
+- Orb vallis Warm/Cold cycle
+- Ostron and Solaris United bounties with Timer
+- Void Fissures
+- Baro Timer and Inventory
+- Display Soties and Invasions
+- Plains and Vallis maps (currently only PoE has the most available data)
+- Links to useful guides for new players to learn how to fish
+- supports PC, PS4, Xbox and switch worldstates

+### Upcoming Features:
+- Notifications
+- Nightwaves (?)
+- Flash sales and Darvo deal (These two depends on who actually uses it, so if you use it let me know)

+# Build Instructions

 To build Navis you must first install Flutter from the link below and follow all the instructions needed to get it running for your desired device* then simple run: